seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 }
 {% endhighlight %}

-`JwtAuthenticator` checks `Authorization` header and uses regular expression to extract a token.
-Then it uses `JwtEncoder` (which will be created soon) to encode it.
-If there is no `Authorization` or it doesn't contain a valid JWT, then validation fails.
+Method `extractToken()` checks `Authorization` header and uses regular expression to extract a token from it.
+Then method `validate()` checks this extracted value.
+We use an instance of `JwtEncoder` (which will be created soon) to try to decode a token.
+If there is no `Authorization` header or it doesn't contain a valid JWT, the validation fails.

-JWT decoding logic has been placed into its own class, because I don't want to expose these details to `JwtAuthenticator`. `JwtEncoder` is the last class in our guard system.
-It is a wrapper on top of static `Firebase\JWT\JWT` class from the package `firebase/php-jwt`. `JwtEncoder` encapsulates the encryption key and handles decoding logic:
+JWT decoding logic has been placed into its own class because I don't want to expose these details to `JwtAuthenticator`. `JwtEncoder` is the last class in our guard system.
+It is a wrapper on top of static `Firebase\JWT\JWT` class from the package `firebase/php-jwt`. `JwtEncoder` encapsulates the encryption key and handles JWT decoding:

 {% highlight php %}
 <?php